-Race: Characters may be Humans, Elves, Dwarves, or Halflings.
-If you have no Race card in front of you, you are human.
+Race: Characters may be Vampires, Werewolves, or Changelings, with the appropriate Race card.
+If you have no Race card in front of you, you are a puny human.

 Humans have no special abilities.
-Each other Race has special abilities (see the cards).
+Each other Race has different special abilities (see the cards).
 You gain the abilities of a Race the moment you play its card in front of you, and lose them as soon as you discard that card.